What is the Customer Acquisition Cost Formula?

 When choosing what to include in your calculations, remember: consistency is key!
 That means, if you decide to include XYZ in your CAC for the month, you should include it in the next month’s CAC as well.
 Having consistent metrics will allow you to better identify the causes of good or bad performance.
 For instance, if, over the past few months, you’ve increased your Instagram ad spend and new customers have stayed constant, then you’ll know that those Instagram ads may not be productive in attracting new business.

-Again, as you begin (consistently) monitoring CAC, you’ll be able to find insights specific to your strategy.
+Again, as you begin (consistently) monitoring and using the CAC formula, you’ll be able to find insights specific to your strategy.
 Of course, it’s also important to understand your CAC in relation to your broader industry.
 To help you know what to expect, we’ve included a list of average CAC per industry (shoutout to Hubspot for the stats):

 - Industry/Business Field - Average Customer Acquisition Costs